c64cryptoboy/ChiptuneSAK/docs/c128BASIC.rst

 ChiptuneSAK handles all the details
 ###################################

-The ChiptuneSAK  :ref:`C128 Basic` class handles all the details that make programming music in BASIC so difficult.
+The ChiptuneSAK  :ref:`C128 Basic` class handles all the details that make programming music in BASIC 7.0 tedious.
 It calculates the proper TEMPO for the song, and has an algorithm that generates the PLAY commands with the notes in the correct order.
 These commands synchronize all the voices at the end of each measure so that round-off errors do not accumulate.

 Because of the synchronization and the limited number of note durations that BASIC allows, the C128Basic class requires MChirp, or music that has already been converted to measures.